Magnificent setting in mature woodland by Loch Awe

 At the shore, just 10 minutes’ walk, motor boats, rowing boats and canoes can be hired to explore the enchanting islands and ruined castles of the loch, or maybe fishing the loch for salmon, char, monster pike and brown trout.
 A British record brown trout of 31lbs 10oz was caught in March 2002.
 Tuition and/or a fishing guide is available by arrangement.

 The surrounding area offers a wealth of interest and fantastic scenery.
 Opposite Ardbrecknish is majestic Ben Cruachan, and further north are the impressive Glen Coe and Ben Nevis ranges, a mecca for hill walkers all year round.
 Both regions have ski centres and within an hour’s drive is the busy town of Oban, ‘Gateway to the Isles’, from where modern ferries take you to Mull and Iona, the cradle of Christianity, Staffa, the inspiration for Mendelssohn’s Fingal’s Cave Overture, and to other Hebridean gems.
 Oban has a sea life centre and an excellent golf course.
 The elegant town of Inveraray on Loch Fyne only 12 miles away, to the south is the Crinan Canal with its stepped locks, you can walk or drive a delightful route along its 9-mile length.
 Family-friendly bar and restaurant on site (restaurant open Mar-Oct).All on first floor: Living/dining room/kitchen.
 3 bedrooms: 2 double, 1 twin.
 Bathroom with bath, shower cubicle and toilet.F/freezer.All properties: NSH, elec and bed linen inc. T/cot and h/chair on request.
 DVD.
 Elec cooker.
 M/wave.
 Shared laundry.
 Shared garden grounds.
 Children’s play area.
 Picnic/BBQ areas.
 Ample parking.
 Access to pool table, darts and Scottish Carpet Bowls.
 No smoking.
 NB: Loch 300 yards from properties.
+No smoking.